Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 "Ack!"
 However, as he landed, he slipped on the grass and hit the ground anyway.
 He began to roll straight for the river.
 Panicking, he grabbed a handful of grass and stopped himself just before he plummeted into the icy water.

 Ljörn got to his feet, using a nearby rock to balance himself.
-He looekd around for Alfrir, but he wasn't there.
+He looked around for Alfrir, but he wasn't there.
 "Alfrir?
 Where are you?"

 "I'm on the hill!"

 Ljörn climbed the slope and reached the top of the mound.
 There he saw Alfrir gazing out at the far ends of the beach.

 And when Ljörn looked at the landscape of Agmundaland, it was quite a pretty sight.
-In the distance, there was a cliff, the forest extending to the top of it.
+In the distance, there was a cliff with the forest stretching to the top of it.
 The forest, tall firs and spruces, loomed to their right side.
 He took a deep breath, taking in the new air.
 It didn't smell like wood or sea anymore, and he relieved the scent of land again.

 Now, it is evening.
 Ingólfr had a driftwood branch for a quarterstaff, taken for his defence.
 Ljörn's arms were full of dry sticks as he came through the longhouse door, flanked by Ingólfr.
 There was a woman with a fire-steel and a smaller lump of material in her hands, striking a fire for the hearth.